Stephen Graham visited co-star's grandma to warn her he'd have to shout racist abuse at her grandson

 | Last updated

-Actor Stephen Graham was so conscious of approaching a sensitive This is England scene carefully that he went to visit his co-star's grandmother to warn her about what was coming.
+The BAFTA award winner was so nervous about a particularly sensitive scene in This is England that he went to visit his co-star's grandmother to warn her about what was coming.

-But it was not a role he took lightly; being mixed race himself, Graham was acutely aware of the delicacy required to take on the portrayal of Combo’s deep prejudices - especially during one particularly heated scene with co-star Andrew Shim, who played Milky.
+But it was not a role he took lightly either; being mixed race himself, Graham was acutely aware of the delicacy required to take on the portrayal of Combo’s deep prejudices - especially during one particularly heated scene with co-star Andrew Shim, who played Milky.

 In an interview on YouTube page Tubes and Ange Golf Life, Graham recalled how he, Shim and director Shane Meadows had decided to go and visit Shim’s grandmother to explain the difficult scene they were about to film.